Testicular Torsion

 Languages Spoken:

-Lane Palmer is an Urologist and a Pediatrics provider in New Hyde Park, New York.
+Lane Palmer is a Pediatrics provider practicing medicine in Lake Success, New York.
 Dr. Palmer is rated as an Elite provider by MediFind in the treatment of Testicular Torsion.
-His top areas of expertise are Testicular Torsion, Varicocele, Hypospadias, Meatal Stenosis, and Orchiectomy.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Testicular Torsion, Varicocele, Hypospadias, Meatal Stenosis, and Orchiectomy.
+Dr. Palmer is board certified in American Board Of Urology and American Board Of Urology/Pediatric Urology.

 Elite in Testicular Torsion